 - Recursive Reality: You put on a VR helmet to play this game, where you find a VR helmet that you're instructed to put on to enter a virtual world.
 In the virtual world, there's another VR helmet.
 You end up in a virtual world inside a virtual world inside a virtual world inside...

-- It's taken Up to Eleven in the PS4 version, thanks to a secret level.
+- Exaggerated in the PS4 version, thanks to a secret level.
 In the forest level, you can plant the seed in the pot; when you return in that level from the police chase level, it'll have sprouted an apple that acts as VR goggles.
 They lead you into the "Biggest Fan" level, where the titular Fan is playing Accounting; you can then take his goggles and put them on yourself, which essentially leads you to restarting the game from the accounting office... aside from the Fan calling you several times in place of your employers.

 - Surreal Humor: It's Justin Roiland.
 The game is pretty much made of this.